jakobhellermann/bevy-inspector-egui/README.md

 Pair this with a crate like [`egui_dock`](https://docs.rs/egui_dock/latest/egui_dock/) and you have your own editor in less than 100 lines: [`examples/egui_dock.rs`](https://github.com/jakobhellermann/bevy-inspector-egui/blob/main/crates/bevy-inspector-egui/examples/integrations/egui_dock.rs).
 ![image of the egui_dock example](https://raw.githubusercontent.com/jakobhellermann/bevy-inspector-egui/main/docs/images/egui_dock.png)

+## Cargo features
+- `highlight_changes` - highlight changed values every frame.
+Ideally this should be runtime-configurable, but it was implemented like this as a stopgap solution.
+If you'd like to configure this at runtime, please open an issue to let me know it's more of a priority.
+- `bevy_pbr` (default): register default options for `bevy_pbr` types.
+You should disable this if you don't use `bevy_pbr` to reduce the dependency footprint.

 ## FAQ